ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/view_php_syntax.rst

 allows you to eliminate the braces from your code, and eliminate "echo" statements.

-**NOTE:** If "short tags" are disabled in your PHP ini file, ExpressionEngine will automatically rewrite them for you.
+.. note:: If "short tags" are disabled in your PHP ini file,
+	ExpressionEngine will automatically rewrite them for you.
 In such a case, if PHP errors are encountered in your **view files**, the error message and line number will not be accurately shown.
 Instead, all errors will be shown as eval() errors.

 PHP Alternate Syntax
 --------------------